 • Consistent quality - Every learner receives the same high-quality training content

-• Self-paced learning - Review difficult concepts as many times as needed
+• Self-paced learning - Review key skills like CPR and AED use as many times as needed

 • Immediate certification - Download your certificate the moment you pass